There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 In addition, avoid giving your puppy treats from your plate.
 Many human foods aren’t ideal for dogs, and can even make them sick.
 In fact, it’s recommended that you have some sort of wellness plan for your pup, including some ideas of healthy foods to feed them and activities that you know they can be safe doing.
 For a great homemade dog food recipe, click here!

 Nicotine addiction can be a hard habit to quit, but it’s important that you do so for yourself and for your puppy.

 Smoking around your new puppy can cause health problems for them.
 Secondhand smoke contains a lot of poisonous chemicals that your puppy will breathe.

 In addition, the smoke from cigarettes will settle into a home’s surfaces, leading to additional contamination.
-If you have a nicotine addiction, then join a smoking cessation program to learn how to overcome this bad habit.

 Bad Habit 5: Failing To Exercise

 If you have been avoiding exercise, then having a puppy is an excellent excuse to get back into shape.
 When a puppy doesn’t get enough exercise, they can gain weight and become lethargic, so they have to get some running in every day.

 Begin to have playtime and walking times with your puppy so that the pet will have the habit of wanting to remain active.
 Check out these fun backyard activities to play with your dog!

 There are plenty of online resources to get an idea of what your pup needs to do.
 There are also plenty of advice on what products you might want to use, avoid, and activities and behaviors you should avoid and discourage!
 So go on, and seek the best for your puppy!